Andrea Callard

 6 colors on Rives BFK

+Large frogs lived in an abandoned swimming pool of the Art Awareness grounds.
+In the lush valley, new weather moved swiftly between our cabins and distant cows.
 Fifty artists of diverse disciplines produced an urban energy.
 Everyone seemed compelled to contemplate the decay of the pool.
-We were grateful that the town dammed the summer river to provide an exceptional swimming place.
+Happily, the town dammed the summer river to provide an exceptional swimming place.

 Old Wood/New Life